Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Raccoons cannot come from the wild, they must come from a licensed breeder, but this is a good thing due to rabies concerns.
 Be aware that raccoons will likely be euthanized if they bite or scratch a member of the public to test for rabies because the vaccines are not approved for them.
 This is the case for most exotic mammals.

-New Jersey has a list of animals that are prohibited and are illegal as ‘pets’ (no permits are issued to pet owners) that include the ‘big five’ (see first paragraph) and species that they’ve determined to be deleterious to the environment or public health.
-Two rodents, ground squirrels and prairie dogs (likely due to the old monkey pox scare of 2005) have qualified.
+New Jersey has a list of animals that are prohibited and are illegal as ‘pets’ (no permits are issued to pet owners) that include the ‘big five’ (see the first paragraph) and species that they’ve determined to be deleterious to the environment or public health.
+Two rodents, ground squirrels and prairie dogs (likely due to the old monkeypox scare of 2005) have qualified.
 Monk and ring-neck parrots are able to survive in a Northern climate and are also illegal.
 On the other hand, New Jersey has a list of animals that are not regulated and can be kept without a permit.
-The red squirrel is on this list, and also chipmunks and flying squirrels.
+The red squirrel is on this list, as are chipmunks and flying squirrels.

 Ostriches are giant birds from the African Savannah and people consider them to be wild animals, but they are often legal due to their agricultural use in many states.

 From 7:25-4.3 Exotic Species and Non-Game Species Requiring a Permit for Possession: